-- Serving a pickleball must be executed under-handed with paddle contact with the ball made below the waist.
+- Serving a pickleball must be executed under-handed.

 - The serve must go diagonal across the net and land beyond the opponent's non-volley zone.
 (Because the non-volley line is part of the non-volley zone, if the ball touches any part of the non-volley line on the serve, it is a fault).